Bypassing memory safety mechanisms through speculative control flow hijacks: Related work

 \subsection{Speculative execution attacks}

 Transient execution attacks can be subdivided into two main categories: fault-based and speculation-based attacks~\cite{canella18arxiv}.
 The speculation-based, or Spectre-family, attacks comprise those leveraging microarchitectural components such as the Pattern History Table (PHT) for Spectre v1~\cite{kocher18oakland}, the Branch Target Buffer for Spectre v2, the Return Stack Buffer (RSB) for Ret2Spec~\cite{mais18rsb} and Spectre returns~\cite{koruyeh18woot}.
 Both BTB and RSB attacks are cases of speculative control flow hijacks, i.e., they provide the ability for an attacker to steer speculative execution to an arbitrary location.
 Varied and powerful attacks leveraging the BTB for speculative control flow hijacks have been demonstrated, in combination with port contention-based, instruction cache-based, or BTB-based side channels~\cite{mambretti19woot,BhattacharyyaSN19}.
-In contrast, this paper focuses on \spac attacks.
-Although the start of speculative execution always requires a speculative trigger, based on a microarchitectural component, the speculative control flow hijack step is based on architecturally visible control-flow influencing instructions in \spac attacks.
-Among the four subtypes of \spac attacks, in Spectre v1.1~\cite{kiriansky18specoverflow}, Kiriansky and Waldspurger identify that speculative overwrites can lead to speculative control flow hijacks, whereas we identify three new types.
-We also demonstrate practical use cases on Go memory safety, GCC VTV and GCC SSP with a full working attack chain.
+In contrast, this paper focuses on \spac attacks, where the speculative control flow hijack step is based on architecturally visible control-flow influencing instructions.
+In Spectre v1.1~\cite{kiriansky18specoverflow}, Kiriansky and Waldspurger point out that speculative overwrites of backward edges lead to speculative control flow hijacks.
+The \spac class includes their finding and complements it with three new types, including the architectural overwrite case.
+Also, we demonstrate practical use cases on Go memory safety and GCC VTV, and a full working attack on SSP.

-The idea of chaining speculative gadgets in a way similar to ROP was suggested shortly after the first publication of Spectre attacks~\cite{kocher18oakland, arm2018spadget}.
-While some publications have referred to the same idea~\cite{kiriansky18specoverflow, mambretti19woot}, this paper presents the first demonstrated case of chaining multiple speculative gadgets to form a cache side-channel send gadget.
-In addition, this chaining is performed using a speculative overwrite of the return address, and not by poisoning the RSB or BTB.
+In practice, BTB gadgets are hard to find, thus attacks have only been shown to be practical if the gadget is injected (e.g., by loading attacker-controlled eBPF bytecode into the kernel).
+In the \spac attacks, we reuse gadgets existing within the victim program.
+The idea of chaining speculative gadgets in a way similar to ROP was suggested shortly after the first publication of Spectre attacks.
+Some publications have referred to the same idea~\cite{kiriansky18specoverflow, mambretti19woot}, the former only briefly mentioning speculative ROP attacks but practical aspects are neither discussed nor experimented on.
+In contrast, this paper presents a practical case of chaining multiple speculative gadgets to form a cache side-channel send gadget.